Get the Best WordPress Backup

 Name the backup and choose a storage location.
 Along with local backups, Duplicator can send your data to any of these cloud storage providers:

-In the Archive settings, select All.
+Choose the Full Site preset.
 This will include all the data on your website.

-Click on Next and then Build.
+Click on Next and then Create Backup.
 Once Duplicator builds your backup zip file, you can download it for safekeeping.

 If you chose cloud storage, your backup will automatically be sent to the cloud!
 If you’d like, you can download the backup from the third-party location.
 However, Duplicator can restore remote backups straight from the dashboard, so you don’t need to.